-If you use Get in Touch we will only use your information to respond to your query and if you Sign the Charter we will only use your information for analytical purposes.
-If you check the box to receive updates from Oxfordshire Homeless Movement, OCF will manage the marketing on behalf of the Oxfordshire Homeless Movement partnership.
+If you use Get in Touch, we will only use your information to respond to your query and if you Sign the Charter, we will only use your information for analytical purposes.
+If you check the box to receive updates from OHM, we will use your contact details to send you information about our work.

-Occasionally, Oxfordshire Homeless Movement may include information from partner organisations or organisations who support them in their communications.
-Information on how to opt out will be included in all messages.
+Occasionally, this may include information from partner organisations or organisations who support us.
+Information on how to opt out of these updates will be included in all messages.

-If Oxfordshire Homeless Movement run an event in partnership with another named organisation, your details may need to be shared.
+If you attend an event we run, your contact details will be stored as a record of your support.
+If we run an event in partnership with another named organisation, your details may need to be shared.
 We will be very clear what will happen to your data when you register.

 Sharing your story